Let's Get It (Cash Out album)

-Let's Get It is the debut and only studio album by American hip-hop recording artist Cash Out.
+Let's Get It is the only studio album by American hip-hop recording artist Cash Out.
 It was released on August 26, 2014, by Bases Loaded Records and eOne Music.
 The album features guest appearances from Wiz Khalifa, Ty Dolla Sign, French Montana, Shanell, Rich Homie Quan and Waka Flocka Flame.
 It was supported by the singles, "She Twerkin", "Mexico", and "She Wanna Ride".